ROCm/instinct-docs/docs/data-science/hipMM.md

 # hipMM

-The hip Memory Manager (hipMM) provides advanced GPU memory management utilities for a variety of libraries in the AMD ROCm™ Data Science Toolkit (ROCm-DS). hipMM focuses on improving memory usage efficiency for workloads that leverage hipDF, hipGRAPH, hipVS, and hipRAFT.
+HIP Memory Manager (hipMM) provides advanced GPU memory management utilities for a variety of libraries in the AMD ROCm™ Data Science Toolkit (ROCm-DS). hipMM focuses on improving memory usage efficiency for workloads that leverage hipDF, hipGRAPH, hipVS, and hipRAFT.